 Dr L.J.C. van Loon

-Luc van Loon is a Professor of Physiology of Exercise and Nutrition at the Department of Human Biology at Maastricht University Medical Centre+.
-Luc has an international research standing in the area of skeletal muscle metabolism.
-Current research in his laboratory (20-30 fte) focuses on the skeletal muscle adaptive response to exercise, and the impact of nutrition and exercise interventions to modulate muscle metabolism in health and disease.
-The main research interests of his laboratory include exercise metabolism, sports nutrition, adaptation to endurance and resistance type exercise, and the use of physical activity and/or dietary interventions to improve health in chronic metabolic disease and with ageing.
+Luc van Loon is a Professor of Physiology of Exercise and Nutrition and Head of the M3-research group at the Department of Human Biology at Maastricht University.
+Luc has an international research standing in the area of skeletal muscle metabolism, has published well over 500 peer-reviewed articles (more than 30.000 citations) achieving an H-index of 92 (Web of Science profile).
+Current research in his laboratory focuses on the skeletal muscle adaptive response to physical (in)activity, and the impact of nutritional and pharmacological interventions to modulate metabolism in both health and disease.
 The latter are investigated on a whole-body, tissue, and cellular level, with skeletal muscle as the main tissue of interest.
-The research group has authored more than 400 original, peer-reviewed research and review articles.
-Luc is a member of the Editorial Board of the International Journal of Sport Nutrition and Exercise Metabolism (IJSNEM), Amino Acids (AA), and the European Journal of Sport Science (EJSS) and the Scientific Board of the European College of Sport Science (ECSS).
 To support the use of stable isotopes in biomedical research, Luc is also scientific coordinator of the Stable Isotope Research Centre (SIRC) at Maastricht University Medical Centre+.

 2010 – present: Professor of Physiology of Exercise and Nutrition at the Department of Human Biology, NUTRIM, Faculty of Health, Medicine, and Life Sciences, Maastricht University Medical Centre.
 Objective: to gain insight in the benefits of more physical activity and exercise training on health and performance, and the impact of nutrition on the skeletal muscle adaptive response to exercise training.

-2015 – present: Lector Sport and Nutrition at the HAN University of Applied Sciences.
+2015 – 2022: Partime lector Sport and Nutrition at the HAN University of Applied Sciences.
 Objective: to help increase the scientific quality and depth of the applied research performed at the HAN University of Applied Sciences in the field of sport and nutrition.

 2015 - present: Honorary chair at the Free University of Brussels.
 Objective: to teach students on sports nutrition, the clinical benefits of exercise in chronic metabolic disease and aging, and the role of protein and physical activity in maintaining muscle health.